Batch23-FY-Projects/.github/profile/README.md

 <h1 align="center"> Welcome to Gurukula Kangri (Deemed to be University) on GitHub </h1>
-<h3 align="center">This is an organization to bring developers from Gurukula Kangri under one roof and have fun while developing useful content.
+This is an organization to bring developers from Gurukula Kangri under one roof and have fun while developing useful content.
 We here aim at peer-to-peer learning i.e learn with practice.
-If that's the case why GKVians be left behind.</h3>
+If that's the case why GKVians be left behind.

 # How to join the Organization